 - If "Allow mapping Event Registrant details to Campaign Member custom fields" is checked, you can map new custom fields to Salesforce you created in Step 4 for the Event created in Constant Contact.

 The example below is for using Event Marketing with a Constant Contact form to collect answers pre-event in the form of a question.
 After selecting Sync Constant Contact Events in Step 1, the actual field mapping for the questions on your Constant Contact form can be done in Step 4 of your Set-Up integration.

 - Allow mapping Event Registrant details to Campaign Member custom fields also means you can map back "Order total" if collecting payments back to a custom field in Salesforce

-If needing to migrate Campaign Emails sent, beyond a rolling 90 days, please contact us today to enable a paid migration Add-On for this requirement.
+If you need to migrate Campaign Emails sent, beyond a rolling 90 days, please contact our support today to enable this feature on your plan.

-Review how one Salesforce Partner implements this solution on our blog...
+Get more inspiration -- learn how one Salesforce Partner implements this solution on our blog.

 Salesforce layouts check:

 Drag Campaign CazoomiId into the Email Campaign Page Layout